-Some people only notice a lunula on their thumbs.
 Skin color and other factors may make the lunulae more or less visible.

 Because the lunula comprises the newest portion of the nail, it can provide clues about a person’s health.
 The absence of lunulae does not always indicate a serious health problem, but it is a good idea to discuss the issue with a doctor.